Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 Tuscany

-If you have only a week to see Tuscany, I suggest you make time for Florence and two of the other towns, such as Siena (my favorite) and San Gimignano, with perhaps a day trip to one other town, such as Montalcino or Volterra.
+If you have only a week to see Tuscany, make time for Florence and two of the other towns, such as Siena (my favorite) and San Gimignano, with perhaps a day trip to Montalcino or Volterra.

-For accommodation recommendations, see Where to Stay in Italy: My Best Picks.
+For accommodation recommendations, see Where to Stay in Italy: My Best Picks and individual recommendations in the descriptions below.

 Florence